nas5w/typeofnan-javascript-quizzes/content/questions/object-clone-stringify-mutation/index.md

 <!-- explanation -->

-Setting `b = JSON.parse(JSON.stringify(a))` will perform a deep copy of object `a`. `b` will not contain any references to `a` and thus mutating any fields in `b` will not affect any fields in `a`.
+`b = JSON.parse(JSON.stringify(a))` will perform a deep copy of object `a` and assign it to `b`. `b` will not contain any references to `a` and thus mutating any fields in `b` will not affect any fields in `a`.
 This will, however, only properly copy valid JSON values.
 See [MDN Description](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#Description) for a more detailed explanation.